 National Foundation for Australian Women is an independent feminist organisation that carries a voice outside of party politics and an ability to function on a broad national basis.

-It forms partnerships with other women’s organisation to connect and amplify important messages around societal issue affecting women in Australia.
+It forms partnerships with other women’s organisations to connect and amplify important messages around societal issues affecting women in Australia.
 It is a dynamic multicultural voice for all women, crossing social and societal boundaries with respect for elders past and

 NFAW demonstrates a strategic vision for: